New Parks on Old Rails

 Some rails of the defunct La Petite Ceinture remain in place.

-The entrance to a developed portion of La Petite Ceinture from Rue Brancion:
+The entrance to a developed portion of La Petite Ceinture, accessed from Rue Brancion:

 Like Promenade Plantée, the Petite Ceinture has its “sliced buildings”: